5 from 2 votes

 • Preheat oven to 425 degrees.

-• In a small bowl, combine butter, scallion, garlic, paprika, cumin, coriander, cayenne, parsley, cilantro and 1/2 teaspoon salt.
-Form into a log, wrap with plastic wrap and chill in the freezer for 15 minutes.
+• In a small bowl, combine butter, scallion, garlic, paprika, cumin, coriander, cayenne, parsley, cilantro, and 1/2 teaspoon salt.

-• Gently separate–but do not remove–the skin from the chicken.
-Stuff a round of butter under the skin of each breast and press down to slightly distribute it.
+• Gently separate the skin from the chicken breast to create a pocket (do not remove the skin).
+Stuff equal amounts of the butter under the skin of each breast and press down to slightly distribute it.

-• Place in a baking dish, drizzle with olive oil and season with the remaining salt.
+• Place in a baking dish, drizzle with olive oil, and season with the remaining salt and a sprinkle of black pepper.

-• Bake for 15 minutes, reduce heat to 350 degrees and continue baking another 30 to 40 minutes or until a thermometer inserted into the center of each breast registers 165 degrees.
+• Bake for 15 minutes at 425 degrees, then reduce the heat to 350 degrees and continue baking another 30 to 40 minutes or until a thermometer inserted into the center of each breast registers 165 degrees.
+(Time depends on the size of the chicken breast.)
 Baste chicken with the pan juices twice during roasting.

 • Meanwhile, heat oil in a saute pan over medium-high heat.

-• Add the scallion and zucchini and cook another 3 to 4 minutes.
+• Add the zucchini and cook another 3-4 minutes.

-• Add the garlic, coriander, turmeric, cayenne and saute briefly.
+• Add the scallion, garlic, coriander, turmeric, cayenne, and saute briefly.

-• To serve, spread couscous on a platter, top with chicken and drizzle with pan juices.
+• To serve, spread couscous on a platter, top with the chicken, and drizzle with the butter and pan juices, or serve them on the side.
 Serve with lemon wedges.

 Notes